Tommy Bolin: First solo album and Deep Purple

 Later in 1975, Bolin signed with Nemperor records to record a solo album.
-Bolin was encouraged and coached by The Beach Boys to do his own vocals on this album as well.
-Session players on this record included David Foster, David Sanborn, Jan Hammer, Stanley Sheldon, Jeff Porcaro, Phil Collins and Glenn Hughes (uncredited due to contractual reasons).
+Bolin was encouraged and coached by the Beach Boys to perform his own vocals on this album as well.
+Session players on this record included David Foster, David Sanborn, Jan Hammer, Stanley Sheldon, Jeff Porcaro, Phil Collins, and Glenn Hughes (uncredited due to contractual reasons).
 During the recording of this album, he was contacted by Deep Purple.

 After Ritchie Blackmore left Deep Purple, the band had a meeting and discussed whether to disband or try to find a replacement, and chose the latter option.
-David Coverdale had been listening to the Billy Cobham LP Spectrum, on which Bolin was lead guitarist for four songs.
+David Coverdale had been listening to the Billy Cobham LP Spectrum, on which Bolin played lead guitar on four songs.
 He decided he wanted Bolin in Deep Purple, and invited him over for a jam.
 He jammed with the band for four hours and the job was his.
-Deep Purple Mk IV was born.
 The band then relocated to Munich, Germany, to begin work on Come Taste the Band.
-Bolin wrote or co-wrote seven of the record's nine tracks, including the instrumental "Owed to G," which was a tribute to George Gershwin.
+Bolin wrote or co-wrote seven of the record's nine tracks, including the instrumental "Owed to G", which was a tribute to George Gershwin.
 Come Taste the Band was released in October 1975, and Australian, Japanese and US tours ensued.
 Bolin's solo album Teaser was released in November, but his obligations to Deep Purple meant he could not support his own album with a tour.

 While the Come Taste the Band album sold moderately well and revitalized Deep Purple for a time, the concert tours had many low points.
 Audiences expected Bolin to play solos that sounded like Blackmore's, but the guitarists' styles were very different.
-Bolin's issues with hard drugs plus fellow band member Glenn Hughes' cocaine addiction, also led to several below-par concert performances.
+Bolin's issues with hard drugs, plus fellow band member Glenn Hughes' cocaine addiction, also led to several below-par concert performances.
 One such concert in Tokyo came after Bolin had passed out and fell asleep on his left arm for eight hours.
 At showtime, he was only able to play simple barre chords, with keyboardist Jon Lord having to play many of the guitar parts on the organ.
-Unfortunately, this concert was recorded for a live album called Last Concert in Japan.
+Unfortunately, this concert was recorded for a live album: Last Concert in Japan.
 Despite pleas by band members to not release the album, it came out in Japan and found its way into the UK and the US.
 A better concert recording by this Deep Purple lineup was made in Long Beach, California in early 1976, and released in 1995 as King Biscuit Flower Hour Presents: Deep Purple in Concert.
 Deep Purple Mk IV disbanded in July 1976.